ver09934/ForeSight-Navigateur/README.md

 * Everything else should be covered by the build.gradle files

 It was helpful when using the Java Client for Google Maps Services to clone [the repository](https://github.com/googlemaps/google-maps-services-java) and generate the javadoc for it.

+## Notes

+If time runs short, this [Google-Directions-Android](https://github.com/jd-alexander/Google-Directions-Android) project's library could be used to simplify obtaining a route to display.
+(It will have to be calculated what level of curvature of the polyline should be considered a 'turn').